Richard-Zheng/Tencent-Classroom-automatic-refresh/README.md

 4. Refresh the web page
 5. Tick the checkbox under the search box

-## Coming soon
+## Features (when the focus is on the tab)

-- Notice when a teacher starts class
+- Notice when a teacher starts living class
 - Automatically enter the classroom

+## Notice

+This is just a beta version.
+You may encounter unexpected problems during use.
+If you encounter any problems, you are welcome to [submit issues](https://github.com/Richard-Zheng/Tencent-Classroom-automatic-refresh/issues).

+I have just started learning Javascript, and some code writing may not be standard enough.
+Please excuse me.

+## Compatibility

+Works well on Chrome 81.0.4044.122 and macOS 10.15.4